psychoinformatics-de/fairly-big-processing-workflow/README.md

 # A template for decentralized, reproducible processing

-This repository contains all materials described in Wierzba et al. (2021) and can be used as a template to set up similar processing workflows.
+This repository contains all materials described in Wagner, Waite, Wierzba et al. (2021) and can be used as a template to set up similar processing workflows.
 In addition to these tutorials, an automatically recomputable, open processing example with this workflow can be found at [github.com/psychoinformatics-de/processing-workflow-tutorial](https://github.com/psychoinformatics-de/processing-workflow-tutorial).